vincelee888/vincelee888.github.io/_posts/2020-08-25-wardley-map-notes.md

 ![Cheat Sheet](https://miro.medium.com/max/700/1*Hr-7aM2-IW34edpBtnKWQQ.jpeg)

-All components eventually evolve from left to right; we are all standing on the shoulders of giants!
+In the climate of competition, all components eventually evolve from left to right.

+When a component is to left the map, use fast iterative processes to explore, test and validate assumptions.
+As it evolves to ubiquity, move towards more formalised frameworks to reduce deviation from tried and tested runbooks.